About the Office of Consumer Counsel

 Savings to Consumers: Highlights

-- Over the last five fiscal years, the annual consumer savings have averaged about $48.6 million.
+- Over the last five fiscal years (FY14-FY18), the annual consumer savings have averaged about $97.1 million.

-- The cost/benefit ration of the OCC is more than 30 to 1, so that for every dollar the OCC spends, it returns more than $30 to consumers in savings.
+- Within the last five fiscal years, the OCC's cost/benefit ratio has been more than 45 to 1 which means that every dollar the OCC spends, it returns more than $45 to consumers in savings.

 The OCC is a cash-funded, type 1 policy independent agency in the Department of Regulatory Agencies.
 The cash funds come from an assessment on the state's regulated utilities collected through the Fixed Utility Fund.
 This would translate to about 4 cents a month in individual consumer rates to fund the OCC.
 The utility assessment also fund the PUC, as well as the OCC's lawyers and technical experts.